We’ve made a step-by-step tutorial to help you learn how to use the Antilatency tracking system and how to set up and configure your hardware.

 In our case, you don't need to set Placement at all.
-But if you track a specific object, for example, an HMD, you need to set the exact location of the tracker on the tracking object.
+But if you want to track a specific object, for example, an HMD, you need to set the exact location of the tracker on the tracking object.
 You can do this in the Placements tab.

 Assemble the tracking area

-Run Antilatency demo app
+Run the Antilatency demo app

 You can use the Antilatency demo app to test how our real-time tracking works.
 First, download the version of the application you need.

 Connect the chosen Socket with the Alt to your device and launch the demo app.
 On the screen, you will see the position of the tracker.
 The current x, y, and z coordinates are shown under the representation of the tracker in the app.